Board of Directors

-Scott Schenkel Member of the Audit Committee
+Scott Schenkel Chair of the Audit Committee

 Scott Schenkel was appointed to the Board in November 2017.
 Scott Schenkel has more than 25 years of extensive business and financial leadership expertise across healthcare, technology and commerce industries.
 As an operationally-focused CFO, Scott’s experience spans financial planning and analytics, strategy, audit, mergers and acquisitions, acquisition integration, Six Sigma and process improvement.

 Since 2015, Scott has served as Senior Vice President and Chief Financial Officer of eBay Inc., leading finance, analytics and information technology, as well as eBay’s Classifieds business unit.
 Previously, he spent six years as Senior Vice President and Chief Financial Officer of eBay Marketplace, where he was responsible for overseeing finance, analytics, strategy and innovation across the business.
 Scott joined eBay in 2007 as Vice President of Global Financial Planning and Analytics.